Inist-CNRS/ezs/packages/analytics/README.md

 ### tune

-Create and replace the id with a unify id that can be used with [sort](#sort)
+Create and replace the id with a unify id that can be used with [sort](#sort).

-Créer et remplacer l'identifiant par un identifiant unifié qui peut être utilisé avec [sort](#sort)
+Créer et remplacer l'identifiant par un identifiant unifié qui peut être utilisé avec [sort](#sort).

 #### Example / Exemple